theshumanator/the-black-hole/README.md

 This is a social news [website](https://the-black-hole.netlify.com/) serving as the frontend to the NC-Knews [API](https://shumanator-nc-knews.herokuapp.com/api) for which the git can be found [here](https://github.com/theshumanator/BE2-NC-Knews).

+The application allows you to post articles to new or existing topics and comment + vote on the articles.

 ## Getting Started